-You can add up to 20 variables to pass data into Slack from another service and include Slack-specific information like display names or email addresses in steps you add to your workflow.
+You can add up to 20 variables to pass data into Slack from another service and include Slack-specific information like display names or email addresses in steps that you add to your workflow.

 To create a custom variable, you'll add a key value pair in Workflow Builder as a text-based variable.
-Once you add a variable, you’ll see a preview of the HTTP body so you can make sure the values match up with the JSON outputs in the other service you’re connecting to Slack via your webhook.
+Once you add a variable, you’ll see a preview of the HTTP body so that you can make sure that the values match up with the JSON outputs in the other service that you’re connecting to Slack via your webhook.
 Please note that it's not currently possible to use nested JSON structures in workflow variables.

-In the example below, if the user, severity, and incident_description were not sent with your webhook request, the workflow would fail.
+In the example below, if the user, severity and incident_description were not sent with your webhook request, the workflow would fail.

 Get your web request URL

 When you publish your workflow, Slack will generate a unique request URL that you can add to your webhook to ensure that it sends the POST that you set up to the correct channel in Slack.
 Request URLs start with https://hooks.slack.com/workflows and are followed by a randomised string of characters.

 Be sure to keep your request URL secure, as anyone with the link will have the ability to trigger your workflow.